Don Quixote

 PROLOGUE

-Don Quixote, a valiant and eccentric old gentleman, lies ill at his castle in Barcelona surrounded by dust-covered books in which he has been reading tales of the gallant knight-errant.
-He dreams of the Lady Dulcinea, heroine of one of the stories, and in his delirium, vows to save her from her persecutors.
-His neighbor, Sancho Panza, interrupts Don’s delusions.
-Don Quixote enlists him as his squire and together they set out on their chivalrous adventure.
+Don Quixote, a valiant and eccentric retired Nobleman, sleeps in his castle in Barcelona surrounded by dust-covered books in which he has been reading tales of the gallant knight-errant.
+He dreams of the Lady Dulcinea, heroine of one of the stories, and awakes to “saving” her from peril in his dreams.
+Inspired to the point of insanity from his incessant reading of these heroic stories, he vows to become a knight and to roam the land helping those in need and protecting beautiful damsels in distress.
+Don Quixote enlists his neighbor Sancho Panza as his squire and together they set out on their chivalrous adventure.

 ACT I • THE PORT

-ACT II, SCENE I • THE GYPSY CAMP
+ACT II, SCENE I • THE ROMA CAMP

 ACT II, SCENE II • THE VISION

-As Don Quixote dreams, Cupid takes him to a magic garden where the Queen of the Dryads brings a grateful Dulcinea to him.
-He declares his love for her.
-The dream fades and the following morning the Don is awakened by Sancho Panza, who has returned to his bewildered master.
-Lorenzo, Gamache and the villagers arrive in pursuit of the missing lovers.
-The Don sets off once more to find his lady with his faithful squire by his side.
+As Don Quixote dreams, Cupid takes him to a magic garden where the Queen of the Dryads brings a grateful Dulcinea to him and he declares his love for her.
+The dream fades and the following morning the Don is awakened by Sancho Panza, who has returned to his delusional yet determined master.
+Lorenzo and Gamache arrive in pursuit of the missing lovers, and the Don sets off once more with his faithful squire by his side.

 ACT III, SCENE I • THE TAVERN

-Kitri, Basilio, and their friends are celebrating their escape in a tavern.
-Lorenzo, Gamache, Don Quixote, and Sancho Panza arrive.
-Lorenzo is determined to marry his daughter to Gamache.
-Basilio makes as if to kill himself and Kitri entreats Don Quixote to intercede with her father so that she may marry the apparently dying Basilio.
+Kitri, Basilio, and their friends are celebrating their escape in a tavern when Lorenzo, Gamache, Don Quixote, and Sancho Panza arrive.
+Lorenzo is determined to marry his daughter to Gamache, and Basilio makes as if to kill himself.
+Kitri entreats Don Quixote to intercede with her father so that she may marry the apparently dying Basilio.
 The ruse succeeds and Basilio springs to life again.
-Gamache endeavors to allay his own frustrations by challenging Don Quixote to a duel.
+Gamache endeavors to allay his own frustrations by challenging Don Quixote to a duel but is overwhelmed by him before any real harm is done.

 ACT III, SCENE II • THE WEDDING